Aerial drone view of Zadar old town peninsula on Adriatic coast, Dalmatia region, Croatia

 Dugi Otok Island

-Long Island ferry from Zadar (90 minutes to Brbinj or Božava, HRK 60/$9 per person plus car).
+Long Island ferry from Zadar (approximately 1 hour 40 minutes to Brbinj, check Jadrolinija for current fares and schedules).
 Saharun beach on north end has white sand and turquoise water (rare in Croatia).
 Telašćica Nature Park at south end features cliffs, salt lake, and anchorages.
 Rent scooter or car on island to explore.
 Day trip possible but overnight stay better.
 Basic accommodations in Sali village.
 Less developed than Hvar—nature focus.
 Ferry timetables limit flexibility.
 Best June-September.
 Alternative: Ugljan or Pašman islands closer (30-minute ferry, good for quick beach escape).

 Local Food & Experiences